jdedwards3/jedwards/readme.md

 In the tools folder you will see the main file which does the rendering of [EJS](https://ejs.co/) templates into HTML with Node.js.

-In the functions folder are [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) which are used as a RESTful API to read and query [Azure Table Storage](https://azure.microsoft.com/en-us/services/storage/tables/) for post comments as well as contact form submissions.
+In the functions folder are [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) which are used as a RESTful API to read read from and write to [Azure Table Storage](https://azure.microsoft.com/en-us/services/storage/tables/) for post comments as well as contact form submissions.

 If you click the build status link above you can see the build pipelines that are triggered on pushes to the master and dev branches.